folkfigur/dada/API.md

 {"queue": 2}
 ```

+# Complete workflow for a citizen to get a FolkFigur NFT

 <img src="https://github.com/folkfigur/dada/blob/main/folkfigur-workflow.png" alt="folkfigur workflow" title="The workflow from a citizen connecting to folkfigur.se to a folkfigur art piece minter" width="666"/>

+1. The user connects her wallet
+2. The user connects to [https://folkfigur.se/home](https://folkfigur.se/home)
+3. A new piece is generated
+  3.1. the server sends a folkfigur json file to the browser
+  3.2. the client side generates a unique artpiece with the json file and displays it in the browser